datazip-inc/olake-ui/olake-workers/k8s/README.md

 - Docker
 - Access to a Kubernetes cluster with kubectl configured
 - Temporal server running and accessible
-- Olake UI running and accessible
+- OLake UI running and accessible
+- Postgres instance up and running

 ### Build and Run Locally